mesos/logstash/README.md

 logstash with your own settings.
 An example can be found <a href="https://github.com/mesos/logstash/tree/master/dcos/logstash-options.json">here</a>.
 See <a href="#fw_configuration">Framework options</a> for an explanation of the available configuration parameters.

 Note: **Uninstalling the logstash DCOS package will shutdown the framework!
-See [Updating to new version](#newversion) how to preserve the your logstash slave and docker configuations.**
+See [Updating to new version](#newversion) how to preserve the your Logstash slave and docker configuations.**

 ## <a name="newversion"></a>Updating to a newer version (or reinstalling the app)

 When reinstalling, you must manually go into your zookeeper ui and remove the path `/logstash/frameworkId`.
-This is so that the reinstalled app will be able to register without losing the logstash docker and slave configurations.
+This is so that the reinstalled app will be able to register without losing the Logstash docker and slave configurations.

 # HTTP API